mrbhatt2348/iBlog/README.md

 - Related blog suggestion: A feature that suggests other relevant blogs to the reader based on the topics they are interested in, helping them discover new content and expand their reading skills.

+- Dark Mode: Added Dark mode so that user gets comfortable with the website.

 ## Repo Status

 <div align="center">